XronosSchedulingLtd/scheduleruserdocs/quicktour.rst

    logging you in, the whole database is reset every night and it will then be deleted.
 It will not be used for any other purpose.

+   The demonstration contains just one week's worth of data (always the current week) for a fictional school.
+It's far from being a complete set of data, but enough to see how it works.

 ===========
 Public view